nspcc-dev/send-fs-neo-org/README.md

 # Deployment to production

+Two containers are used, one to store website data and another to store uploaded content.
+Then nginx is set up to use both for a single website.

  - Create container: `neofs-cli --rpc-endpoint st1.storage.fs.neo.org:8080 --config CONFIG_PATH container create --policy 'REP 2 IN X CBF 1 SELECT 4 FROM F AS X FILTER "Deployed" EQ "NSPCC" AS F' --basic-acl public-read --await`

 CONFIG_PATH – path to wallet config, wallet config example: